AntLrm/secretsanta/README.md

 # secretsanta
 A python package to draw a constrained secret santa and send emails to participants.

-This package takes into input a mailing list of participants, a constrain list and calculate all draw possible beforre selecting randomly one draw and sending to participants an email telling them who they have to buy a gift for.
+This package takes into input a mailing list of participants, a constrain list and draw a secret santa.
+Results can be send to all participants by emails through SMTP, telling them who they have to get a gift for.

 This includes:
 * one way constrains (i.e. telling bob can't offer to kevin, but kevin can offer to bob).